carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 ### What is the difference between a machine learning algorithm and a traditional algorithm?

+_Comment: Revise this to follow our housing example where we learned the rule from labeled data.
+Traditional algorithm is direct implementation based on realtor's expert knowledge.
+Define Algorithm._
 **Traditional algorithm:**
 Let’s say you are doing an experiment, and you need to mix up some solutions.
 You have all the ingredients, you have the “recipe” or the proportions, and you follow the recipe to get a solution.